cs3110/textbook/adv/memoization.md

 simple recursive algorithms, without having to change the way the algorithm works.
-Memoization can be seen as an instance of the extremely useful algorithmic technique called dynamic programming, which you will see in CS4820.
+Memoization can be seen as an instance of the extremely useful algorithmic technique called dynamic programming, which you will see in CS 4820.

 [hash]: http://caml.inria.fr/pub/docs/manual-ocaml/libref/Hashtbl.html